 Elizabeth Kneebone

-Elizabeth.Kneebone (at) sf.frb.org
+elizabeth.kneebone (at) sf.frb.org

-Before joining the San Francisco Fed, Elizabeth served as the research director for the Terner Center for Housing Innovation at UC Berkeley, where her research focused on the ways in which the built environment, housing, and land use policies shape access to economic opportunity.
+Before joining the Federal Reserve Bank of San Francisco, Elizabeth served as the research director for the Terner Center for Housing Innovation at the University of California, Berkeley, where her research focused on the ways in which the built environment, housing, and land use policies shape access to economic opportunity.
 Prior to the Terner Center, Elizabeth was a fellow at the Brookings Institution’s Metropolitan Policy Program, where she led the program’s research examining the changing geography of U.S. poverty and its causes and consequences and co-authored the book Confronting Suburban Poverty in America.
 Elizabeth also previously worked as a research project manager at IFF (formerly the Illinois Facilities Fund).